20 Relationship Communication Quotes to Strengthen Your Love

 “We have two ears and one mouth so that we can listen twice as much as we speak.” — Epictetus

-Listening is a vital yet often-overlooked skill in good communication.
-Not sure how well you’re doing?
+Word to that.
 Check out these clear signs you have bad listening skills and how to work on improving them.